ezEngine/docs-src/pages/docs/custom-code/visual-script/visual-script-overview.md

 Visual script code may also be used to quickly prototype behavior to get an idea how something might work.
 However, dealing with edge-cases and errors typically involves a lot of complex code, and once the stage is reached where a feature should be fully fledged out and polished, it might be better to migrate to C++.

 In general, visual scripting is **no substitue for C++**.
 It only provides a subset of the features.
-A lot of functionality is deliberately left inaccessible, such as working with [resources (TODO)](../../runtime/resource-management.md) or [game states](../../runtime/application/game-state.md).
+A lot of functionality is deliberately left inaccessible, such as working with [resources](../../runtime/resource-management.md) or [game states](../../runtime/application/game-state.md).
 If you need to access them, you definitely should [use C++](../cpp/cpp-overview.md).

 ### Custom Components